d-tomerini/aiida-post/README.md

 [AiiDA](http://www.aiida.net/) is a flexible and scalable informatics' infrastructure to manage, preserve, and disseminate the simulations, data, and workflows of modern-day computational science.

-Our interconnection app will provede very basic interaction with a AIiiDA from a server, to deal with:
+Our interconnection app will provede very basic extension to the existing REST API of AiiDA, to deal specifically with:
 1. Requests for calculated data
 2. Requests for stored data
-3. Information on stored database nodes (calculations, previous requests)
+3. Information on stored database nodes (calculations, previous requests, calculation logs)
 4. Information on ongoing calculations

 ## Running the app